code42/py42/docs/userguides/highriskemployee.md

     If a detection list user profile doesn't exist yet for this user, one will automatically be created before adding the user to the High Risk Employee list.
 ```

-To remove a user from the Departing Employee list:
+To remove a user from the High Risk Employee list:
 ```python
 sdk.detectionlists.high_risk_employee.remove(user_id)
 ```